Xavier667/EHETM/README.md

 - Event voxel: `voxel`, with shape `[2, 10, H, W]`.
 - Scalar flow target: `raw_gradient_flow`, with shape `[1, H, W]`.

 Frame stems must be numeric.
 The default deterministic split uses seed `42` and a `0.9` training ratio.
 The released test sequence lists are in `Code/Data/splits/`.
-See `tools/event_processing.py` for event preprocessing.

 ## Inference